Advertisement

 How much does Australia spend on healthcare?

-People in Australia can expect to have an average of £4,501 spent on their healthcare each, which is more than people in the UK and £1 more than those in Germany.
+People in Australia received on average of £3,890 spent on their healthcare each in 2019, which is £300 more than people in the UK.

 How much does Canada spend on healthcare?

 Canada has a universal, publicly-funded healthcare system, also called Medicare.
 All citizens and permanent residents can access hospital treatment and GP services for free when they need it.
-Across the country’s 13 provinces and territories, Canada spends around £4,188 per person on healthcare spending.
+Across the country’s 13 provinces and territories, Canada spent on average £4,247 per person on healthcare in 2019, that’s around £700 more than was spent on each Brit.

 Some services are excluded from the free healthcare system, including prescriptions and dental care – but many provinces and territories provide some coverage for marginalised groups.